openemr/openemr/API_README.md

 }
 ```

+##### SMART on FHIR Registration

+SMART Enabled Apps are supported.

+SMART client can be registered at <website>/interface/smart/register-app.php.
+For example https://localhost:9300/interface/smart/register-app.php

+After registering the SMART client, can then Enable it in OpenEMR at Adminsitration->System->API Clients

+After it is enabled, the SMART App will then be available to use in the Patient Summary screen (SMART Enabled Apps widget).

 #### Authorization Code Grant

 This is the recommended standard mechanism to obtain access/refresh tokens.
 This is done by using an OAuth2 client with provider url of `oauth2/<site>`; an example full path would be `https://localhost:9300/oauth2/default`.